The Pikihuia Awards 2019

-The Pikihuia Awards, formerly known as the Huia Short Story Awards and the E Tuhi!
-Writing Awards, was created in 1995 and is a biennial writer’s competition created with the aim of discovering and promoting new and emerging Māori writers.
+The Pikihuia Awards, formerly known as the Huia Short Story Awards, was created in 1995 and is a biennial writer’s competition created with the aim of discovering and promoting new and emerging Māori writers.
 The awards encourage diverse Māori viewpoints and writing in both English and Maori, and recognize six categories:

-• Best Short Story Written in Te reo Māori
+• Best Short Story by a secondary school student in Māori

 • Best Short Film Script